instedd/poirot_erlang/README.md

 #### Index

 Configures the location of the ElasticSearch indices to be used by the Receiver to index the log entries.
 Will index to `localhost:9200` by default.
 Can be set as `{index, [{elasticsearch_url, "http://localhost:9200/"}, {prefix, <<"poirot">>}]}` to configure both the location of ElasticSearch and the prefix to be used for the Poirot indices.
+The indexer will be automatically set if the sender is set to `inproc`.

 ## Scenarios